autonomouslogic/dynamo-mapper/README.md

 A simple mapper for converting to and from DynamoDB AttributeValues and POJOs using Jackson.

+## In Development
+Dynamo Mapper is still in development.
+Breaking changes may be introduced without warning.

 ## Usage
 * ObjectMapper constructions, JSR timestamps, big decimals
 * `@JsonInclude(JsonInclude.Include.NON_NULL)`